Jerrold Kemp

-Jerrold Kemp (April 23, 1921 – November 26, 2015) was a researcher in the field of Instructional Design.
+Jerrold E. Kemp (April 23, 1921 – November 26, 2015) was a researcher in the field of Instructional Design.
 He was the main contributor to the Kemp Instructional Design Model.

 Biography

 Kemp was born on 23 April 1921 in New York.
-He served in the U.S. Army Air Force from 1942-1947.
+He served in the United States Army Air Forces from 1942–1947 as a Weather and Air Traffic Control Officer.
+He became a lieutenant colonel.
 He lived in California with his wife Edith.

 Kemp was a former president of the Association for Educational Communications and Technology.
 He was author or co-author of five textbooks and consulted on educational projects and practices in numerous schools, universities, and agencies in foreign countries and UNESCO.
 Kemp was the Year 2000 Technos Press Author.